casey/just/README.md

 I personally find it very useful to write a `justfile` for almost every project, big or small.

-On a big project with multiple contributors, it’s very useful to have a file with all the commands needed to work on the project close at hand.
+On a big project with multiple contributors, it's very useful to have a file with all the commands needed to work on the project close at hand.

 There are probably different commands to test, build, lint, deploy, and the like, and having them all in one place is useful and cuts down on the time you have to spend telling people which commands to run and how to type them.

-And, with an easy place to put commands, it’s likely that you’ll come up with other useful things which are part of the project’s collective wisdom, but which aren’t written down anywhere, like the arcane commands needed for some part of your revision control workflow, install all your project’s dependencies, or all the random flags you might need to pass to the build system.
+And, with an easy place to put commands, it's likely that you'll come up with other useful things which are part of the project's collective wisdom, but which aren't written down anywhere, like the arcane commands needed for some part of your revision control workflow, install all your project's dependencies, or all the random flags you might need to pass to the build system.

 Some ideas for recipes: